BILGI-IE-423/ie423-2025-2026-termproject-0xdeadbeef/README.md

 **News Headlines Dataset for Sarcasm Detection**
 - Source: [Kaggle](https://www.kaggle.com/datasets/rmisra/news-headlines-dataset-for-sarcasm-detection)
 - 28,619 news headlines labeled as sarcastic (The Onion) or not sarcastic (HuffPost)

+## Project Objective

+Sarcasm is one of the most difficult phenomena to understand in natural language.
+Its meaning lies not in the words themselves, but in the difference between what is said and what is meant.
+Using a real-world dataset of approximately 28,000 labeled news headlines, we extract interpretable structural and linguistic signals from the text.
+Then, we combine these signals with lexical representations to train and compare classical machine learning models.
+Our goal is to produce a transparent and reproducible analysis that explains why certain headlines are flagged as sarcastic, not just a working classifier.

 ## Repository Structure
 ```